-Dr. Brian Busler and students from Brooklyn Elementary were recently featured in a Channel 03 New Segment on Oregon School District's participation in the ORCHARDS flu study.
+Dr. Brian Busler and students from Brooklyn Elementary were featured in a Channel 03 New Segment on Oregon School District's participation in the ORCHARDS flu study.

 What Is Orchards?
 ORCHARDS is a public health cold and flu study sponsored by the Centers for Disease Control and Prevention (CDC).
 The study is led by Dr. Jonathan Tmepte, MD, PhD, and Share Barlow at the UW – Department of Family Medicine.
 This study involves cold and flu monitoring in students, from grades kindergarten through high school (4K-12, ages 4 – 19.5 years) in the Oregon School District.
 The study identifies the viruses causing illness, including influenza, in Oregon schools and seeks to understand how these illnesses affect school absences.